Multimodal Fusion Network for Micro-displacement Measurement via Michelson Interferometer: Results and Discussion

 \subsection{Performance under Different Noise Conditions}

 Excluding the LSTM branch, which serves as the noise-related encoder during fine-tuning, the remaining image-based components of the network contain approximately eight million trainable parameters.
 To ensure stable convergence and physically meaningful representation learning, we generated about $2\times 10^5$ simulated interferograms as the training and validation sets for pretraining.

+In the simulation program, the range was obtained using the original fitting formula (\ref{eq:simulate}), based on three times the standard deviation of parameters derived from the experimental image .
+Subsequently, simulated images were generated through randomization and by incorporating noise sources.
+The total illumination was calculated as:

+where \( I(x, y) \) denotes the ideal (noise-free) interference intensity pattern generated by the optical system, and \( I'(x, y) \) represents the actual measured illumination captured by the detector.

+The parameter \(\eta\) controls the overall noise intensity.
+After \(\eta\) modulation, each simulated image is generated using the following formula:

+It should be noted that \(\eta\) also exhibits a clear correspondence with the signal-to-noise ratio (SNR): qualitatively, a higher \(\eta\) value corresponds to a lower SNR.
+The precise quantitative relationship is detailed in supplemental Document Section 5.

-Each simulated image was embedded with mild Gaussian noise and fringe-contrast variation to align with the distribution of real measurements (details of the simulation procedure are provided in the Supplementary Materials).
-After pretraining, the model achieved a validation displacement accuracy of approximately \textit{4.84$\pm$0.15}~nm (the assessment methods are described in the Supplementary Materials), demonstrating that the regression branch successfully captured the sub-wavelength mapping from interferometric features to micro-displacements.
+After pretraining, the model achieved a validation displacement accuracy of approximately \textit{4.84$\pm$0.15}~nm (the assessment methods are described in the Supplemental Document Section 6), demonstrating that the regression branch successfully captured the sub-wavelength mapping from interferometric features to micro-displacements.

 To further investigate the robustness and inference efficiency of the proposed MFN, we comprehensively modeled multiple realistic noise sources, including Gaussian noise, Poisson noise, fringe-intensity center drift, and random phase perturbations.
 A unified noise intensity parameter, denoted as $\eta$, was introduced to control the overall level of image degradation (examples of interferograms under different $\eta$ values are shown in Fig.~\ref{fig:noise_change}).
-We selected nine discrete noise intensities uniformly distributed over the range $\eta \in [0, 40]$ to quantitatively evaluate the anti-noise capability and inference speed of MFN, and to compare its performance with that of the traditional Heuristic Analytical Algorithm (HAA).
+We selected nine discrete noise intensities uniformly distributed over the range $\eta \in [0, 40]$ to quantitatively evaluate the anti-noise capability and inference speed of MFN, and to compare its performance with that of HAA.